-Cheiron has completed the actuarial valuation report of the Maine Public Employees Retirement System (MainePERS or System) Judicial Retirement Program (Program) as of June 30, 2017.
+Cheiron has completed the Actuarial Valuation Report for the Maine Public Employees Retirement System (MainePERS or System) Judicial Retirement Program (Program) as of June 30, 2018.
 The purpose of this report is to:

-- 1) Measure and disclose, as of the valuation date, the financial condition of the Program; - 2) Compare the current financial condition of the Program to that in the prior year's valuation and reconcile the differences: - 3) Report on the employer contribution rates developed in this valuation.
-(Note: the results of this June 30, 2017 valuation will be rolled forward to June 30, 2018 to develop the employer contribution rates for FY 2020 and FY 2021); and - 4) Provide specific information and documentation required for MainePERS's financial disclosures.
+- 1) Measure and disclose, as of the valuation date, the financial condition of the Program; - 2) Indicate historical trends in the condition of the Program; - 3) Report on the employer contribution rates developed in this valuation for informational purposes.
+(Note: the actual contributions to be paid by the employers for Fiscal Year (FY) 2018 were developed in the budgeting process in July 2016, based on a roll-forward of the June 30, 2015 valuation); and - 4) Provide specific information and documentation required for MainePERS's financial disclosures.

-An actuarial valuation establishes and analyzes assets and liabilities on a consistent basis, and traces the progress of both from one year to the next.
+An actuarial valuation establishes and analyzes assets and liabilities on a consistent basis, and tracks the progress of both from one year to the next.
 It includes measurement of investment performance as well as an analysis of actuarial liability gains and losses.

-Section I presents a summary containing our key findings.
+Section I presents a summary containing our key findings and disclosing important trends experienced by the Program in recent years.

-Section II contains details on various asset measures.
+Section II contains details on various asset measures, together with pertinent performance measurements.